A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Discussion

 \subsection{Solidarity over Scale, in Order to Build Counterspaces}

 \change{Throughout our interviews, founders and members of feminist makerspaces returned to a central question: How do we sustain our work in ways that center care, reciprocity, and collective survival?
 Rather than viewing sustainability as an internal organizational challenge or a question of longevity alone, participants reframed it through an interconnected lens of mutual aid and solidarity.
 Drawing on Dean Spade’s \cite{spade2020mutual} work, we understand mutual aid as the radical act of meeting people’s immediate needs through collective care and bottom-up organizing, rather than relying on institutional or philanthropic gatekeeping.
-As seen when members rallied to sustain the first author's space during the COVID-19 pandemic, or in efforts to keep tenant rents below market rate to prevent displacement, feminist makerspaces often rely on collective care and reciprocal support rather than external gatekeepers.
+As seen in efforts to keep tenant rents below market rate to prevent displacement, feminist makerspaces often rely on collective care and reciprocal support rather than external gatekeepers.
 Feminist makerspaces, then, are not only sites of technical production or education—they are critical infrastructures for redistributing resources and building interdependence across communities.}

 \change{This orientation resonates with emerging conversations within the CSCW community around the role of community-based organizations in sustaining justice-oriented work.
 Research has shown that such organizations often act as vital nodes in larger networks of care, support, and mobilization \cite{haesler2021stronger, biorn2018building}.
 In these contexts, sustainability is not just about financial or organizational continuity, but also about cultivating long-term relationships and mutual obligations across diverse constituencies \cite{Mouffe_2022}.
 Participants in our study emphasized that responding to the evolving needs of their communities requires an ongoing commitment to redistribution—not just of funds, but of time, labor, space, and social support.
 This includes providing stipends for staff and volunteers, offering meals, childcare, and transportation, and continuously adapting programming to reflect the lived realities of those most impacted by intersecting forms of oppression.
 These efforts mirror broader solidarities found in movements for community land trusts \cite{tran2022careful} and the solidarity economy \cite{dillahunt2015promise, vlachokyriakos2017hci}, which reject capitalist logics of scarcity and competition in favor of collective wealth and shared governance.}